 2 hrs per week comprising lectures, assigned readings and class discussions.
 This is one of the honours optional courses in Archaeology and may not run every year.
 The options that are running this session are available on MyCampus.

-Written examination (50%; two questions from a 2-hour paper); essay or self-directed essay/project on topic agreed with and approved by course convenor (c.2500 words, worth 30%); oral presentation to class and short (1000 word) written report (20%) on assigned readings.
+Written examination (50%; two questions 90 minutes); essay or self-directed essay/project on topic agreed with and approved by course convenor (c.2500 words, worth 30%); oral presentation to class and short (1000 word) written report (20%) on assigned readings.

 Main Assessment In: April/May